 Today, the Lourie Center is a not-for-profit recreation center for adults ages 50 and up with a vibrant and growing 850+ membership.
 We are centrally located in downtown Columbia and offer up-to-date physical fitness, cultural, and educational programs for seniors on a daily basis as well as plenty of free parking.

 Our programs feature fitness, cultural, and educational opportunities for older adults.
-We maintain a fully equipped gym, circuit training equipment, a multitude of professionally-led fitness classes (for all skill levels) from Yoga to Tai Chi to Aerobics to Pilates and more.
+We maintain a fully equipped gym, strength training equipment, a multitude of professionally-led fitness classes (for all skill levels) from Yoga to Tai Chi to Aerobics to Pilates and more.

 Our cultural and educational classes include art, craft, language, and tour & travel opportunities offer something for just about everyone.
 Enjoy our many social events including Friday Night Dances twice a month, along with quarterly Signature Dance Concerts with live music.
 Many events are open to the public.